andrew/ultimate-awesome/README.md

 - [awesome-face-related-list](https://github.com/kingsj0405/awesome-face-related-list) - A list of things I've used myself and found to be robust and useful.
 - [awesome-kton](https://github.com/kton-io/awesome-kton) - Awesome KTON is a community-curated list of the best resources for exploring KTON—the liquid-staking layer on The Open Network (TON).
 - [awesome-terminal-aesthetics](https://github.com/kud/awesome-terminal-aesthetics) - A curated list of tools and frameworks that make the terminal genuinely beautiful.
-- [data-science-free-tutorials](https://github.com/labex-labs/data-science-free-tutorials) - Free Data Science tutorials for beginners with 151 interactive lessons.
-Easy-to-follow programming guides with hands-on practice exercises.
+- [data-science-practice-projects](https://github.com/labex-labs/data-science-practice-projects) - Build real Data Science projects with 87 beginner-friendly challenges.
+Learn by doing with guided coding exercises and practical applications.
 - [django-free-tutorials](https://github.com/labex-labs/django-free-tutorials) - Practice Django Free Tutorials | This repo collects 7 of free tutorials for Django.
 Django is a powerful framework for web development.
 This Skill Tree presents a comprehensive learning path for building web applications with Django.
 Perfect for beginners, it offers a structured roadmap to master.
 - [ml-free-tutorials](https://github.com/labex-labs/ml-free-tutorials) - Free Machine Learning tutorials for beginners with 1001 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - Algorithm Programming Courses | This repo collects 1 of programming courses for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and experienced pro.
-- [practice-data-science-programming-projects](https://github.com/labex-labs/practice-data-science-programming-projects) - Build real Data Science projects with 87 beginner-friendly challenges.
-Learn by doing with guided coding exercises and practical applications.
+- [practice-opencv-programming-projects](https://github.com/labex-labs/practice-opencv-programming-projects) - [Practice OpenCV Programming Projects] This repository collects 2 of programming projects for OpenCV.
+OpenCV is a library of programming functions mainly aimed at real-time computer vision.
+Originally developed by Intel, it was later supported by Willow Garage then Itseez.
+The library is cross-pl.
 - [awesome-inspiration](https://github.com/lancejpollard/awesome-inspiration) - These are all projects to gain inspiration from for implementation, in various programming languages.
 - [awesome-agentic-knowledge-work](https://github.com/lawwu/awesome-agentic-knowledge-work) - Examples of Agentic Knowledge Work.
 - [awesome-documentation](https://github.com/lebrancconvas/awesome-documentation) - Curated List of Documentations and Repositories for Tools, Libraries, Frameworks using in various fields of Software Development and Computer Science related.